The Idlers: 1970s

 The 1970s saw a resurgence of interest in folk music.
 Patterned after The Kingston Trio, a splinter group known as The New London Trio performed with guitar, upright bass, and banjo.
 The Idlers sang at the re-interment of Captain Hopley Yeaton, the father of the Coast Guard, on October 19, 1975.
 The Singing Idlers made an appearance on Saturday Night Live on February 28, 1976, where Leon Redbone was the musical guest, and the hostess Jill Clayburgh sang "Sea Cruise" backed by the group.
 During the Academy centennial in 1976, several reunion attendees and other Idlers living nearby performed at a black tie dinner held at the Norwich Sheraton – arguably the first reunion of past and present members on the same stage.
 In January 1977 the Idlers performed at the Smithsonian Air & Space Museum and the American History Museum associated with the Presidential Inauguration of Jimmy Carter.

 1980s

 In both 1980 and 1982, The Idlers performed at Carnegie Hall during Eve Queler's performance of Wagner's Rienzi opera.
 In 1984, the Idlers and Icebreakers appeared on a sailing ship float with a Statue of Liberty head (and Robert Vaughn) in the Macy's Thanksgiving Day Parade.
 The 1980s drew to a close with Don Janse's retirement in 1987.
-Dr. Robert Newton had been conducting the Idlers sister group, The Icebreakers, and now began directing both groups.
+Robert G. Newton had been conducting the Idlers sister group, The Icebreakers, and now began directing both groups.
 Dr. Newton took the Idlers on their first annual tour of Florida in 1989, performing for Magic Music Days at Walt Disney World, and at the Palm Beach International Polo Club, accompanied on the keyboard by then LTjg Mark Dietrich, I'86.
 The Idlers performed at three Balls during President George H. W. Bush's Inauguration in 1989.